 - Delivers a higher yield per plant

-- Robusta’s first image problem stems from its difficult marketability.
-You won’t lure anyone into your kitchen with a promise of “lowland coffee.”
-Plus, let’s face it, the name “Robusta” sounds pretty unsophisticated.
+- Is difficult to market — you won’t lure anyone into your kitchen with a promise of “lowland coffee,” or the name “Robusta” because it sounds pretty unsophisticated

-No. The pure cultivation price per bean is much lower, so the profit is theoretically higher.
-Now a paradox of economics takes hold.
+No. The pure cultivation price per bean is much lower, so the profit is higher, in theory.
+Now a contradiction of economics comes into play.

-Since Arabica dominates the market, Robusta coffee is, in turn, more risky to farm, even though the plant is the more resilient of the two.
+Since Arabica dominates the market, Robusta coffee is, in turn, riskier to farm, even though the plant is the more resilient of the two.
 This is because there is less land available for cultivation, with a lower overall yield.

-Therefore, those plantations where space, soil and climate are exclusively suitable for Robusta take a much greater risk.
-So, if a harvest on Robusta plantation X falls victim to rot, the Robusta supplier has little or no “alternative options,” and in the worst-case scenario, his annual income is gone.
+So those plantations where space, soil and climate are exclusively suitable for Robusta tend to take a much greater risk.
+Why?
+Because if a harvest on Robusta plantation X falls victim to rot, the Robusta supplier has little or no “alternative options,” and in the worst-case scenario, their annual income goes away.

-In addition, and I have to say this honestly, advertising has not yet developed an idea of how to market the down-to-earth Robusta in a sexy way, and offset 13 centuries of Arabica-dominant history.
+Plus, and I have to say this honestly, advertising has not yet developed an idea of how to market the down-to-earth Robusta in a sexy way — and offset 13 centuries of Arabica-dominant history.

 Only when that succeeds will the supply-demand relationship also shift, and with it, the risk factor for producing Robusta.
 Funnily enough, Robusta would then actually be cheaper than Arabica across the board — but would still end up being more attractive to the price-sensitive consumer — no matter what trends in taste and style might dictate.

-Taste and Style: A Bully Called Robusta and the Grace of Arabica?
+Taste & Style: A Bully Called Robusta & the Grace of Arabica

-However, I’m going to go out on a limb and say that the typical Folgers Instant buyer has never had a real Robusta coffee in their entire life and, therefore, doesn’t know where to look for the difference.
+But I’m going to go out on a limb and say that the typical Folgers instant coffee buyer has never had a real Robusta coffee in their entire life and, as a result, doesn’t know where to look for the difference.

 I’ll even go further out on that limb and claim that a poor industrial roast composed of Arabica beans tastes three times worse than a mediocre Robusta roast from the drum.